 Fact: Decarbing concentrate involves the same science as decarbing flower.

-We suggest that you don’t.
+Do you grind weed before or after decarbing?
+We suggest that you don’t grind before.
 This myth arose as an attempt to provide more even heating and combat temperature fluctuations when using the oven for decarboxylation.
-With precision decarb, there’s a need to disturb the trichomes by using a grinder.
+With precision decarb, there’s no need to disturb the trichomes by using a grinder.
 The Nova’s thermal blanket permeates the buds evenly, and intact buds provide more options for use post-decarb and increase the longevity of the material.
 All Nova tests were performed using non-ground material.

 Fact: There’s no need to grind cannabis before precision decarb, and leaving the trichomes intact can increase shelf life.

-Myth 6: Fats and Alcohols are Required to Prepare Cannabis
+6. Fats and Alcohols are Required to Decarb Cannabis

 There is no doubt alcohol and fats can help prepare and administer cannabis in certain circumstances, and we’ll get to that.
 But to start, there’s an overemphasis on the role of alcohol or fat extraction that leads to patients unnecessarily spending hours, days, and even weeks preparing their medicine.
 It’s easy to understand the origins of this myth because it is based on science but often misapplied.

 Cannabis is indeed fat and alcohol soluble.
 However, it’s not water-soluble.
 This means that THC won’t seamlessly bind and mix with a water-based substance, unlike the way it does with fat and oils.